Duane Clarridge

 Duane Ramsdell "Dewey" Clarridge (April 16, 1932 – April 9, 2016) was an American senior operations officer for the Central Intelligence Agency (CIA) and supervisor for more than 30 years.
 Clarridge was the chief of the Latin American division from 1981 to 1987 and a key figure in the Iran-Contra Affair.
-Clarridge pleaded guilty to seven counts of perjury and making false statements relating to 1985 shipment to Iran.
+Clarridge pleaded not guilty to seven counts of perjury and making false statements relating to 1985 shipment to Iran.

 CIA career

 Clarridge was born into a "staunchly Republican family" in Nashua, New Hampshire.
 His father was Duane Herbert Clarridge, and his mother was Alice Scott Ramsdale.
 Duane Herbert Clarridge worked as a dentist and he remained a staunch conservative the rest of his life.

 Duane Ramsdell Clarridge went to the private college preparatory Peddie School for high school, and then went to Brown University.
 For graduate school he went to Columbia University's Graduate School of International Affairs and joined the CIA in 1955.
 He then rose through the ranks of the CIA in "a normal career pattern up to the late 70s", (as quoted in an interview he gave to CNN's Cold War Episodes program), being chief of the CIA station in Istanbul, where he maintained close contacts with the Counter-Guerrilla, the Turkish stay-behind anti-communist organization.
 He transferred to Rome before becoming chief of the Latin America division in 1981.
 According to The New York Times, "[f]rom his days running secret wars for the C.I.A. in Central America to his consulting work in the 1990s on a plan to insert Special Operations troops in Iraq to oust Saddam Hussein, Mr. Clarridge has been an unflinching cheerleader for American intervention overseas."

 During his three-year tenure, he directed several of the CIA's more notorious operations in Latin America, including the 1984 mining of Nicaraguan harbors, an act for which the United States was convicted in a 1986 World Court case at the Hague (Nicaragua v.
 United States).
 When asked about his role in the mining, Clarridge was open about his involvement but downplayed the severity of the covert operation: "So we decided to go big time for the economics alright...
 So I was sitting at home one night, frankly having a glass of gin, and I said you know the mines has gotta be the solution.
 I knew we had 'em, we'd made 'em outta sewer pipe and we had the good fusing system on them and we were ready.
 And you know they wouldn't really hurt anybody because they just weren't that big a mine, alright?
 Yeah, with luck, bad luck we might hurt somebody, but pretty hard you know?"